mossbanay/Psychology-3-4/Questions/Chapter4.md

 #### Explain the role this area plays in people whose brains are not affected by stroke, injury or disease.

 When unaffected by stroke, injury or disease, Broca's area is responsible for the control of the facial muscles that produce speech.
 When Broca's area is damaged, the ability to pronounce language is impaired as a result of the difficulty to control the mouth.
+It is also involved in speech comprehension to some degree.

 # Learning Activity 4.14

 #### Explain what spatial neglect is with reference to examples of mental processes and behaviour associated with the disorder.

 Spatial Neglect is an attentional disorder in which the person affected systematically ignores stimuli on one side.

-It is common to observe patients affect by spatial neglect as completely ignoring people, objects and events that occur on one side of their visual field (usually the left visual field).
-Patients my greet only those on their right, or only be able to recall details on the right side of buildings.
+It is common to observe patients affected by spatial neglect as completely ignoring people, objects and events that occur on one side of their visual field (usually the left visual field).
+Patients may greet only those on their right, or only be able to recall details on the right side of buildings.

 #### Give an example of a visual scene that may be reported by an individual with spatial neglect when watching a sports event.
 The person's spatial neglect is limited to vision.
 Your example should identify the event and the position where the scene is viewed.